PhD Research Assistantship - Precision Agriculture and Remote Sensing

-The Crop Ecophysiology and Precision Agriculture Lab at Texas Tech University (TTU) is seeking applications for a Graduate Research Assistant (GRA) position for pursuing Ph.D. studies with research focus on remote sensing and data analytics for precision agriculture and high-throughput plant phenotyping.
-We conduct exciting research in remote sensing and data analytics to investigate the factors contributing to the sustainability of agricultural systems, including spatial and temporal variability of plant growth and soil properties, crop stresses, crop disease, and crop productivity.
+The Crop Ecophysiology and Precision Agriculture Lab at Texas Tech University (TTU) is seeking applications for a Graduate Research Assistant position with research focus on precision agriculture.
+We conduct exciting research in precision water and nutrient management using advanced technologies, such as remote sensing, machine learning, high-throughput plant phenotyping to investigate the factors contributing to the sustainability of agricultural systems, including spatial and temporal variability of plant growth and soil properties, crop stresses, and crop productivity.
 The GRA is expected to produce project reports, present research findings in conferences, and publish research findings in peer-reviewed journals.

-- Master's degree (or expected graduation with MS in next 12 months) in agronomy, crop science, soil science, crop physiology, agricultural engineering, environmental science, or geoscience.
+- Master's degree (or expected graduation with MS in next 12 months) in agronomy, crop science, soil science, crop physiology, or environmental science.

-- Knowledge and skills in remote sensing and digital image analysis;
+- Background and experience in remote sensing and image analysis are highly preferred.

-To apply, please submit a recent CV, research statement, personal statement, unofficial university degree records (both Bachelor's and Master's degree), as well as three reference letters.
+To apply, please submit a recent CV, research statement, personal statement, unofficial university degree records (both Bachelor's and Master's degree), as well as three references.
 This position is open until filled.

 Wenxuan Guo, PhD